top of page

 Our Projects

-Since the summer of 2022, the Abusive Cultures in Catholicism research team has published peer-reviewed journal articles, as well as given public presentations Below, you will find links to our published articles, as well as videos of our past presentations.
+Since the summer of 2022, the Abusive Cultures in Catholicism research team has published a book, peer-reviewed journal articles, as well as given public presentations.
+Below, you will find links to our published articles, as well as videos of our past presentations.

 2024-02-25_20-56-56.jpg